terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

    oc get routes
    ```

-8. Access your application endpoint noted in step 2 to verify success.
+8. Access your application endpoint noted in step 2 to verify success as shown in the following example.

     ```
     % curl https://test.example.com/healthz